trevorflahardy/RChai/README.md

 ## Future Plans

-In the upcoming releases, I plan to focus on the following areas:
+In the upcoming months, the main focus will be on the following areas:

 - Adding support for advanced data structures such as arrays, structs, etc.
 - Implementing a module system to enable code organization and reusability.
 - Enhancing the error handling mechanism to provide more informative error messages.
 - Improving the performance of the compiler and runtime.

+Looking forward, the following will also be attended to:

+- Optimizing the language for speed, safety, and easy control flow.
+- Bootstrapping the compiler for future releases.

 ## Goals

-My main goals for Chai are:
+Some main goals for Chai are:

 - To create a language that is easy to learn and use, while still being powerful and expressive.
 - To provide a seamless integration with existing Rust code, allowing developers to leverage the Rust ecosystem.